Geometric Foundation of Nonequilibrium Transport: A Minkowski Embedding of Markov Dynamics: The space of Markov chains

-Let's consider the space $\Lambda$ of primitive Markov chains on a finite state space of size $N$.
-A Markov chain $P \in \Lambda$ admits a unique stationary state $\pi$ and can be depicted as a graph with $N$ states, $S$ self-transitions, and $E$ edges, each edge representing the allowed transition between states.
+We consider discrete time Markov chains on a finite state space of size $N$ such that $\sum_j P_{ij} = 1$ (an extension of our results to continuous-time is straightforward).
+We assume that the chain is irreducible and that if a transition $i \rightarrow j$ exists then its reverse also exists, i.e. $P_{ij} > 0$ implies $P_{ji} > 0$.
+Under these conditions, the chain $P$ admits a unique stationary state \bea \pi_j = \sum_i \pi_i P_{ij} \eea with $\sum_i \pi_i =1$.

-The space $\Lambda$ has $M = 2E+S-N$ dimensions while the subspace $\Sigma$ of equilibrium systems has dimension $E+S-1$.
-A chain $P$ then has $E-N+1$ independent currents $J_\alpha$ and affinities $A_\alpha$ \cite{S76, H05}.
-Each independent current is associated with a fundamental cycle in the graph and a specific edge $\alpha$ \cite{S76, H05}.
+The Markov chain $P$ can be depicted as a graph $G$ with $N$ states, $S$ self-transitions, and $E$ transitions or edges $e \equiv i \longleftrightarrow j$ between states.
+We denote the space of all possible chains with this graph structure by $\Lambda_G$.